Kildare–McCormick House: History

 McCormick moved out of the house in 1931, and the family subdivided and sold the property the next year.
 Over the next 40 years, the house had no fewer than 10 owners who repurposed the house as a hotel, boarding house, health spa, antique shop, and brothel.
 After years of neglect, the house was purchased in 1975 by James Reeves, who restored the house over the next 20 years.
-The current owners purchased the house in 2007 with plans to construct a protective barrier around it.
+The current owners purchased the house in 2007 and constructed a protective barrier around it sometime after 2013.
+As of 2024, the structure had fallen into disrepair, with broken windows and mature foliage growing from the eastern chimney.